nmueller18/ppconverter/README.md

 # ppconverter
+Plugin for QGIS.
 Converts images generated with the AutoCAD-Plugin PhoToPlan into GeoTIFFs